unixbhaskar/slpkg/README.rst

 packages.

 Slpkg is written in Python language and is open source.
-Its use is for installing, removing and monitoring packages in Slackware operating system stable release.
+It's use is for installing, upgrading, removing and monitoring packages in Slackware linux distribution stable release.
 Species are adapted to two repositories:

 - SBo - `slackbuilds.org <http://slackbuilds.org/>`_